Journals and books

 See our research guide, Finding Journal Articles.

-Oxford Scholarship Online (OSO): Law has thousands of law books published by Oxford University Press.
-The collection consists of postgraduate-level monographs - it does not include textbooks or handbooks.
+Oxford Scholarship Online provides thousands of law books published by Oxford University Press.
+The collection consists of monographs that are postgraduate level or higher (it does not include textbooks or handbooks).

-Westlaw UK has over 250 UK titles, most of them published by Sweet and Maxwell, including some multi-volume encyclopedias.
+Westlaw UK includes over 250 books and encyclopedias, most of them published by Sweet and Maxwell.